Toulouse tramway

-The Toulouse tramway (Tramway de Toulouse) is a two-line tram system in Toulouse, Midi-Pyrénées, France, and operates from Toulouse to the suburb of Beauzelle, passing through Blagnac.
+The Toulouse tramway (Tramway de Toulouse) is a two-line tram system in Toulouse, Occitania, France, and operates from Toulouse to the suburb of Beauzelle, passing through Blagnac.
 The Line T1 tramway serves 24 stations, and runs over of a route that is 15 km long.
 Including the three-station, 2.4 km branch line of Line T2 which opened in April 2015, the entire Toulouse tramway serves 27 stations and is based on the Alstom Citadis 302 family of low-floor trains.

 The system and its fare structure is incorporated into the Tisséo network of Toulouse, which also includes the Toulouse Metro.